 - 5 percent for lifetime billings with the client that exceed $10,000

-Freelancing and self-employment are on the rise as part of a shift from permanent and “secure” employment to gig economy, contract, and seasonal work opportunities.
+Freelancing and self-employment are on the rise as part of a shift from permanent and “secure” employment to the gig economy, contract, and seasonal work opportunities.
 Millions of freelancers use Upwork, and many come from the large pool of Americans who are freelancing.
 However, Upwork is only one of a few top freelancer marketplaces.

 Top Sites Like Upwork & Alternatives

 Fiverr is arguably the most visited freelancer marketplace.
 The scope of its job market and even quirkiness goes beyond most marketplaces.
 Fiverr Pro is Fiverr’s batch of top quality, verified, and hand-picked professionals who are “trusted by the world’s biggest brands.”
 These professionals undergo an extensive application process, and only 1 percent of applicants are approved.

 The most popular freelance categories on Fiverr include graphic design, digital marketing, business, writing, translation, video and animation, music and audio, WordPress, programming, and tech.
 Additionally, there are over 100 subcategories like logo design, illustration, sales copy, product photography, voiceover, and celebrity impersonators.
 Freelancers get paid as soon as they complete orders and keep 80 percent of their revenues (Fiverr takes a 20 percent cut).
 Freelancers/sellers can charge anywhere from five dollars to thousands, and they can upsell with extras before, during, and after an order.
 For example, you can charge an extra five dollars to complete a gig within 24 hours.
 Also, freelancers can proactively send offers and promote their services to potential buyers.